 In this conversation, we’ll discuss recent and potential changes in policy as well as day-to-day tips for avoiding the traps of gender expectation.
 Join us for a practical, clear-eyed conversation about helping kids to be themselves.

-Nelly Thomas has been described as one of Australia’s most natural and intelligent comedians.
-As well as being an award-winning performer, she was listed as one of Australia’s ‘most innovative thinkers’ in the Age’s The Zone, and was featured on ABC Big Ideas.
+Nelly Thomas has been described as one of Australia’s most natural comedians.
+An award-winning performer, she was listed as one of Australia’s ‘most innovative thinkers’ in the Age’s The Zone and was featured on the ABC’s Big Ideas: The Smartest Stuff on TV, Radio and On...
+Read more

-Ro Allen is an experienced and longstanding advocate for LGBTI Victorians and has held leadership positions in the community and government sectors.
-She has been recognised for extensive community service: in 2003, she received a Centenary Medal and in 2009 was inducted into the Victorian Government Honour Roll for Women.
+Ro Allen is an experienced and longstanding advocate for LGBTIQ Victorians and has held leadership positions in the community and government sectors.
+Ro has been a member of three Victorian Government LGBTI ministerial advisory groups and chaired the ministerial advisory committee on LGBTI Health an...
+Read more